haozhu233/pkgcopier/README.md

 ## Introduction
 Set up R packages in a new environment is annoying.

-Even though we have [`packrat`](https://rstudio.github.io/packrat/) to help us manage package dependency, sometimes the process is still too complicated, especially for new R users.
-The problem is that `packrat` manages the project level package dependency (somewhat similar with npm) while in many real world cases, all we need is just to "copy" all the R packages I have on computer A and "paste" them to computer B. Could we just have a simple solution for this simple task?
+Of course, we have [`packrat`](https://rstudio.github.io/packrat/) and [`docker`](https://www.docker.com/).
+Both of them are excellent tools.
+However, do you also feel in the same way that these tools are too fancy for this simple task?
+All we need here is just to "copy" all the R packages I have on computer A and "paste" them to computer B. Could we just have a simple solution for this simple task?

 This package will allow you to copy the names of your favorite packages to a public cloud space using `pkg_copy()`.
 Your package info will stay there for 24 hrs and you will get a download code.
 On a new computer, you can use that code inside `pkg_paste()` to download all the packages that are not on the new computer.
 It is just that simple!